 - Lumps of tissue under the skin around the abdomen

 - Nausea and vomiting

-In the beginning stages, symptoms start out vague and can easily be confused for digestive conditions like Irritable Bowel Syndrome or Crohn’s disease.
+In the beginning stages, symptoms start out vague and can easily be confused with digestive conditions like irritable bowel syndrome (IBS) or Crohn’s disease.
 Most general practitioners don’t have any experience dealing with mesothelioma, so they can easily misdiagnose your condition.
 Be sure to disclose any history you may have of working around asbestos and always seek a second opinion from another specialist.

 The primary curative surgery for resectable (when the cancer is removable) peritoneal mesothelioma is called cytoreduction surgery.
 Its referred to as a curative surgery because it’s such an effective procedure that it has the chance of removing peritoneal tumors to the point where the disease is no longer detectable.

 Cytoreduction—or “debulking”—surgery involves removing as much of the tumor as possible from the peritoneum.
 Depending on the case, surgeons may also remove some organs or parts of organs to prevent disease spread.

 As a complicated surgery, the procedure can take up to 10 hours to complete.
 It’s typically preceded and followed up with radiation and/or chemotherapy to ensure that any mesothelioma cells left over after surgery are destroyed.

 Hyperthermic Intraperitoneal Chemotherapy (HIPEC)

 HIPEC is a critical form of treatment for advanced abdominal cancers like peritoneal mesothelioma.
 It involves administering highly concentrated levels of chemotherapy drugs that have been heated to around 107 degrees directly into the abdomen right after surgery.
 This allows the surgeon to bathe the entire abdominal cavity and all its organs in chemotherapy drugs, rather than have them flow through the bloodstream.